CSC207-UofT/course-project-haunted-pyramid/res/Phase1/Progress Report.md

 Work To Be Done:

-Feature additions and minor error debugging Improvements on the interactions of work session
+Feature additions and minor error debugging Improvements and extension of the interactions of work session and User Preferences

 ####Mailk Lahlou